 Tell us a little about your credentials?

-After graduating from a Bachelor of Exercise and Sport Science, I completed my Masters of Physiotherapy at the University of Sydney.
-I have been working with Elevate ever since and am currently a physiotherapist at Sydney Uni AFL club.
+After graduating from a Bachelor of Exercise and Sports science, I completed my Masters of Physiotherapy straight away at the University of Sydney.
+I have been working with Elevate ever since and am currently a physiotherapist at North Sydney Bears NRL team.

 What are your extracurricular passions?